randybondoc/Web.MediaBox.Pro/README.md

 ---
 ## 📥 How to Use

-Getting started is incredibly simple:

-1. Go to the official GitHub repository: **[https://github.com/randysbondoc](https://github.com/randysbondoc)**
-2. Find the `web-mediabox-pro.html` file and download it to your device.
-3. Locate the downloaded file on your computer or phone.
+Getting Started with Web.MediaBox.Pro

+Running the app is incredibly simple — no download required!

-4. Open it using a modern web browser (like Chrome, Firefox, or Edge).
+Open this link in any modern web browser (Chrome, Firefox, Edge, Safari):
+👉 Launch Web.MediaBox.Pro

+The player will load instantly in your browser.

+Select a video file from your device or play directly from a URL.

-That's it!
-The player will launch, ready for you to enjoy your video.
+That’s it — you’re ready to enjoy your videos!

 ---
 ## ✍️ About the Author